 Personally, I like the “pinned” posts option which keeps important things top of mind–rather it’s a to-do list item or not.

-Tasks are laid out in a weekly view, showing the tasks you need to do for each day of the week.
+Tasks are laid out in a weekly view, showing the highest priority tasks you need to do for each day of the week.
 It’s also simple to move tasks from calendars and lists and back again.

 Here’s the good part: If a task isn’t done one day, it simply rolls to the next day.
 That’s amazing and makes a whole lot of sense.

 Something different?
-Teaux-Deaux bills itself as a “designy” app, meaning they appeal to creative types.
+Teaux-Deaux bills itself as a “design” app, meaning they appeal to creative types.
 One way they do is by adding markdown features to their tasks.
 That means you can bold or underline if you need a little extra push.